its403/AIAgent/README.md

 - 🎵 Create new Spotify playlists
 - ➕ Add tracks to existing playlists
 - 📈 Fetch user's top tracks and add to playlists
-- 🤖 Get recommended tracks based on top tracks
+- 🤖 Get recommended tracks based on top tracks (Only basic recommendation right now using Reccobeats API)

 ---